ENGN2912B-2018/ex14-eigen/README.md

-# Eigen linear algebra library
+# Eigen linear algebra template library

-Eigen is an external (3rd party) linear algebra.
+Eigen is an external (3rd party) linear algebra library that includes matrices, vectors, solvers, and algorithms.

 ## Installation on CCV
 The `Eigen` package is available through the pyModules package manager on the CCV.
 To load the library, you simply need to add the following line to your `.modules` file, or run it directly from the command line.